davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 <!-- WOAH! https://codepen.io/davidcmoulton/pen/paevry?editors=1100 -->

-If you want to line up grid components to line up with older %-based-laid-out components you can use %, prolly the only good reason to though.
+If you want to line up grid components to line up with older %-based-laid-out components you can use %, probably the only good reason to though.

 Grid template areas: create a template and place things into it.
 Need to define a name for things on the grid with `grid-area` populated via `grid-template-areas`